ak2522/faq_proj/README.md

 # IS_601_FAQ_PROJECT_FINAL
 <h1> Introduction of HoneyPot(Google ReCaptcha)</h1>
 <p> Honeypot or ReCaptcha is a service that prevents your site from spam and abuse</p>
-<p> It verifies that the computer user is human and not a robot </p>
+<p> ReCaptcha verifies that the computer user is human and not a robot.
+It is a type of challenge-response test to determine whether the user is human or not </p>

 <h2> User_Story_1: Installation for Google ReCaptcha</h2>
 <p> Install composer.
 Write in the terminal composer require google/recaptcha "~1.1" </p>